huntdatacenter/docs/docs/faq/upgrade-of-operating-system.md

 ### R / Rstudio

 R version can slightly change, although the main version will remain the same.
 This should minimize any risk of affecting your scripts.
-Be aware that the operating system upgrade also upgrade system packages that your R-packages may relay on.
+Be aware that the operating system upgrade also upgrade system packages that your R-packages may depend on.

 ### Conda